Continual Learning of Natural Language Processing Tasks: A Survey: Continual Learning Evaluation

 \textbf{Train a separate model for each task (ONE).} Opposite to NCL, ONE trains each task separately as an independent model~\cite{ke2021achieving,ke2021adapting,DBLP:conf/kdd/0001PLCQZHCL021}.
 It is thus not a CL setting and has no CF or KT.
 It is usually regarded as the control to assess whether a CL system has KT or CF.

-\textbf{Multi-task learning (MTL).} MTL is another non-CL reference baseline that is widely regarded as the upper bound of TIL and TILw.
+\textbf{Multi-task learning (MTL).} MTL is another non-CL reference baseline that is widely regarded as the upper bound of TIL.
 It requires a multi-head setup.

 \textbf{Aggregate.} For those systems using a single-head setup or CIL, this reference baseline learns the classes of all tasks as a single learning task.
-This is regarded as the upper bound for TIL for Cpre, TIL for Cpost, DIL, DILw, and CIL.
+This is regarded as the upper bound for DIL, and CIL.